 Ben Jealous

-Benjamin Todd Jealous is a Partner at Kapor Capital, where he invests in social impact tech startups that narrow gaps in opportunity and access for underrepresented communities and eliminate barriers to full participation across the tech ecosystem.
+In November 2022, Benjamin Todd Jealous was named the executive director of the Sierra Club, the first person of color to hold the position.
+He is also a partner at Kapor Capital, where he invests in social impact tech startups that narrow gaps in opportunity and access for underrepresented communities and eliminate barriers to full participation across the tech ecosystem.

 “Let us nurture the practice of family values, by embracing policies that value families.”